alljustafavor/AirBnb-Clone/README.md

 # AirBnb Experiences Clone

 This project is a clone of AirBnb Experiences built using React.
-It was created by following the Scrimba tutorial "Learn React: Build an AirBnb Experiences clone".

 ## Installation